Metallica: 2019–2023: S&M2 and 72 Seasons

 In May 2021, the band announced that they would do one more #MetallicaMondays on May 24 to benefit their All Within My Hands Foundation.
 The concert dates to September 6, 2018, in Lincoln, Nebraska.
 On Labor Day, September 6, 2021, the band's All Within My Hands Foundation raised $377,450.
 Metallica teamed up with workwear brand Carhartt on the initiative, with the clothing brand donating all of their sales proceeds on the holiday to the band's Metallica Scholars initiative, which provides opportunities to people interested in pursuing essential workforce jobs.

 On November 28, 2022, the band released the single "Lux Æterna".
 On January 19, 2023, Metallica released the second single titled "Screaming Suicide".
 On March 1, 2023, Metallica released the third single titled "If Darkness Had a Son".
 On March 30, 2023, Metallica released a music video for the album's title track, "72 Seasons".
 The band released their eleventh studio album 72 Seasons on April 14, 2023.
-Metallica promoted the album with a three-and-a-half-year-long tour, titled the M72 World Tour, which began on April 27, 2023, in Amsterdam and is set to conclude on July 5, 2026, in London.
+Metallica promoted the album with a four-and-a-half-year-long tour, titled the M72 World Tour, which began on April 27, 2023 in Amsterdam, and is set to conclude on June 19, 2027 in Salt Lake City.